mathmagson/microservo9g_remotecontrol/Readme.md

 SERVO: MICRO SERVO 9g

 ### Notice:
-Some parts of the code I has utilized the code by KristjanB, so all credits to him: [KristjanB](https://github.com/KristjanB/DIY-Quadcopter-Flight-Controller/blob/master/LICENSE)
+Some parts of the code I has utilized the code by [KristjanB](https://github.com/KristjanB/DIY-Quadcopter-Flight-Controller/blob/master/LICENSE), so all credits to him.

 Enjoy ;)